 One of the best decisions I have ever made.
 We sought out private therapy.
 It took time to find a clinic that was open to homeschoolers and well trained.
 We had to get doctor’s letters stating why my child needed therapy.
 When asked why this therapy was not received through our local school system I simply told them we wished to have private therapy.
 There were limits on the therapy amounts.
 No problem because as an active part of our homeschooling we did at home therapy.

 Before asking for testing and services take a serious look at how other homeschoolers are treated in your area by the schools.
-Whether or not the law allows therapy the people involved maybe hostile.
+Whether or not the law allows therapy the people involved maybe hostile or welcoming.
 If you do get services are you ready for all that entails?
 IEPs, limited say on who the therapist is, dealing with school officials often, and possibly facing a constant grumble or outright diatribe on homeschooling.

 Go into this with your eyes open!

 *This blog post like any page on my blog may have affiliate links on it.
 I post disclaimers and draw attention to any post that is written for a specific company or review material.
 If you have further question please see my Disclosure page.
 Thank you for using my links they help fund this blog and take care of my family.
 God Bless*